jupyterlab/extension-examples/README.md

 This example shows dual compatibility: Make an extension that is compatible with both JupyterLab and Jupyter Notebook by using optional features.
 Adds a shout button to the right sidebar, and if running in JupyterLab, also adds a status bar widget.
-This example is part of the [Extension Dual Compatibility Guide](https://jupyterlab.readthedocs.io/en/latest/extension_dual_compatibility.html).
+This example is part of the [Extension Compatibility Guide](https://jupyterlab.readthedocs.io/en/latest/extension/extension_multiple_ui.html).
 Read more about this example on that page.

 [![Dual compatibility shout button](shout-button-message/preview.jpg)](shout-button-message)